Is it earwax or hearing loss? See for yourself with our video-otoscopic ear exam!

 Welsch Hearing Aid Company supports our Local Veterans by serving their hearing aid needs.
 Many of our local veterans have been provided with hearing aids from the Veteran’s Administration.
 This is a good thing as hearing loss is the #1 disability the veteran’s suffer from after serving our country.

-Unfortunately, the veterans in our area must go to either, the Clement J. Zablocki VA Medical Center in Milwaukee, or the Milo C. Huempfner Outpatient Clinic in Green Bay to get their hearing aid services.
-Many have gone to Milwaukee in the past and are now going to the Audiology Clinic in Green Bay.
-As the veterans age, it becomes increasingly difficult for them to drive a whole hour for necessary service to the hearing aids.
+Unfortunately, the veterans in our area must go to either, the Clement J. Zablocki VA Medical Center in Milwaukee, or the Milo C. Huempfner Outpatient Clinic in Green Bay to get their hearing aids serviced.
+As the veterans age, it becomes increasingly difficult for them to drive a whole hour for necessary service to their hearing aids.
 In addition, you may have found out that it is not convenient to wait for service when you cannot hear.

 If you find yourself in that situation, Welsch Hearing Aid Company of Sheboygan welcomes you!